Associate in Science | SC Program: AS.1240

 Units 3

-An introduction to personal finance, providing an in-depth study of time value of money, loan options and savings vehicles, retirement planning, tax strategies, and the implications of inflation.
+This course is an introduction to personal finance, providing an in-depth study of time value of money, loan options and savings vehicles, retirement planning, tax strategies, and the implications of inflation.
 The course will strengthen quantitative reasoning skills including algebraic models and statistical data analysis.
 This course may be offered in a distance education format.

 Apply Now